maotou-spy/testng-testcase-maven/README.md

 The following test cases are included in this project:

-*`testValidLogin`: verifies that a user can successfully log in with valid username and password.
+*`testLoginSuccess()`: verifies that a user can successfully log in with valid username and password.

-*`testInvalidLogin`: verifies that a user cannot log in with invalid username and password.
+*`testLoginFailure()`: verifies that a user cannot log in with invalid username and password.

-*`testEmptyFields`: verifies that a user cannot log in with empty username and/or password fields.

 ### Dependencies